dkueken/OccPy/README.md

 ```commandline
 python setup.py build_ext --inplace
 ```
-There will probably appear several warning messages.
-These can mostly be ignored (TODO: @kueken: check on these warnings!)
-If compilation was successful, the tool should be ready to use.

 However, if the compiled raytr file is not in the same directory as your python code calling the raytracer, you should add the following lines to the beginning of your python script
 ```python
 import sys